Western hognose snake

-The western hognose snake (Heterodon nasicus) is a species of snake in the family Colubridae.
+The western hognose snake (Heterodon nasicus).Is a species of snake in the family Colubridae.
 The species is endemic to North America.
+There are three subspecies that are recognized as being valid, including the nominotypical subspecies.

 Etymology

-The specific name, nasicus, is from the Latin nasus ("nose"), in reference to the upturned snout.
+The specific name, nasicus, is derived from the Latin nasus ("nose"), a reference to the snake's upturned snout.

-The subspecific name, gloydi, is in honor of American herpetologist Howard K. Gloyd (1902–1978).
+The dusky hognose's subspecific name, gloydi, is in honor of American herpetologist Howard K. Gloyd (1902–1978).

-The subspecific (or specific) name, kennerlyi, is in honor of American naturalist Caleb Burwell Rowan Kennerly.
+The Mexican hognose's subspecific (or specific) name, kennerlyi, is in honor of American naturalist Caleb Burwell Rowan Kennerly.